Teddy34/gatsby-blog/blog/2019-09-14/index.md

 #### get and getOr

-This may come at a surprise, but we use `get` & `getor` a lot (close to 200 imports with usually a lot of usage per import).
+This may come at a surprise, but we use `get` & `getOr` a lot (close to 200 imports with usually a lot of usage per import).
 They are by far the most used Lodash functions in our codebase.
 These are nice getters functions that allow to define a path for an attribute in a simple or complex object and retrieve the value.

 ```javascript
 const data = {